rodlie/animsvg/README.md

 ### is this a fork?

 Yes, this is a fork of [enve](https://github.com/MaurycyLiebner/enve).
-The upstream project has stalled and is not responding to issues and/or requests.

-We will continue the development under the name ``enve2d`` for the foreseeable future.
+We are developing the application under the name ``enve2d``, but will change the name before our first release.

 # License

-Copyright &copy; enve2d [developers](https://github.com/enve2d/enve2d/graphs/contributors)
+enve2d is copyright &copy; enve2d [developers](https://github.com/enve2d/enve2d/graphs/contributors)

-Copyright &copy; 2016-2022 Maurycy Liebner
+[enve](https://github.com/MaurycyLiebner/enve) is copyright &copy; 2016-2022 Maurycy Liebner

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.